stlab/libraries/docs/tools/docker-tools/README.md

 docker exec -it <container id> bash
 ```

-To test a local copy of the jekyll theme, edit the Gemfile and use:
+To test a local copy of the Jekyll theme, edit the Gemfile and use:

 ```
 docker run --mount type=bind,source="$(pwd)",target=/mnt/host \